Enalean/tuleap-documentation-en/languages/en/user-guide/trackers/administration/tracker-creation.rst

 To import your Jira issues, you have to provide:

 * The Jira instance URL
-* Your Jira account email
+* Your Jira account email for Jira Cloud (or login for Jira Server)
-* One of your Jira API token
+* One of your Jira API token for Jira Cloud (or password for Jira Server)

 Then, you are able to select a Jira project and an issue type.
 Once all selected, the Jira import is queued.